 The Australian National University (ANU) Library is comprised of five branch libraries on the Acton campus, and an off-site Print Repository.
 The collection is multi-disciplinary and has a breadth of resources which support both the teaching and research activities of the University.
 The ANU Library’s collection has over 2 million items and provides access to an extensive collection of resources in a number of formats.
 Over one million items from its collection will be contributed to BONUS+ with strengths in Asia Pacific and environmental sciences plus collections in social sciences, humanities, business and commerce, arts, law, medical sciences, engineering, technology, music, life sciences and physical sciences.

-Federation University Australia (FedUni) is the result of a collaboration between the University of Ballarat and Monash University’s Gippsland campus that formally began on 1 January 2014.
+Federation University Australia (FedUni) is the result of a collaboration between the University of Ballarat and Monash University’s Gippsland and Berwick campuses that formally began on 1 January 2014.
 Headquartered in Ballarat, FedUni is Victoria's only regional multi-sector university; it provides Higher Education, technical and vocational programs as well as research opportunities, and also works with a range of partner institutes across Australia and the world.
-FedUni operates a library service at four of its seven campus locations: Mt Helen, SMB (School of Mines Ballarat), Gippsland and Horsham.
+FedUni operates a library service at five campus locations: Berwick, Gippsland, Mt Helen, SMB (School of Mines Ballarat), and Wimmera.
 It contributes over 200,000 books from its main lending collections to the BONUS+ catalogue, with strengths in the following subject areas: bioscience, criminal justice and criminology, environmental science, food science, geohydrology, geology, geomechanics, human movement and sports science, human resource management, mining engineering, nursing and midwifery, occupational health and safety, psychology, visual and performing arts.

 Murdoch University Libraries are spread across two campuses, Murdoch and Mandurah.
 The Library contributes approximately half a million books to BONUS+.
 Our collection is developed along the teaching and learning needs of the existing Schools – Arts, Education, Engineering and Information Technology, Health Professions, Law, Business and Governance, Psychology and Exercise Science, Veterinary and Life Sciences.